neefmadeit/CSN150-Cybersecurity-Projects/ESP32CAM-Camera.md

 1. Connect the ESP32-CAM to computer
 2. Open the Arduino IDE Software
 3. In your Arduino IDE, go to File > Examples > ESP32 > Camera > CameraWebServer
-4. Modify the code to act as an access point
-5. Select camera model in board_config.h
+4. Select the camera model in board_config.h
 6. Define an SSID name and a password to access the ESP32-CAM
-7. Remove code from line 109 - 118
-8. After that add WiFi.setSleep(false);
-9. Add WiFi.softAP(ssid, password);
-10. Upload the code to the ESP32-CAM
+7. Upload the code to the ESP32-CAM
-11. Connect to the access point
+8. Connect to the access point
-12. Open your web browser and type the IP address 192.168.4.1
+9. Open your web browser and type the IP address 192.168.4.1
-13. View the video stream
+10. View the video stream

 ## Problems / Solutions